monsoonmaelstrom/book2/book2.md

 “Good, I’ll come too.”

-I sigh but don’t say anything otherwise.
+I sigh but don’t tell her not to.
 When we get to the gym I immediately head for the heavy bag.

 “You don’t have gloves,” Amelia comments as I hit the bag the first few times.